 Enjoy valuable, high-level sales strategies to empower your sales goals

 You’ve heard about IQ, but what is your GQ?

 We are here to help your approach to sales, how you interact with others, and how you perform and execute

 Learn from our member-submitted articles for sales professionals

 Common Questions and Answers

-Because you only have a few precious seconds to make a connection and establish interest, you’d better have a good opening prepared in advance.
+I hope you don’t open your calls this way because you only have a few precious seconds to make a connection and establish interest, you’d better have a good opening prepared in advance.
 Besides being very busy, your prospects probably get a lot of sales calls every week, and many of them from your direct competition.

 The answer is that you have to establish a real connection with your prospect and stop sounding like all the other sales reps who call them.
 Here is what your competition usually sounds like (I hope you’re not doing this!):